-- (a) The complainant and respondent have the right to a process that is fundamentally fair, and free of bias or prejudice. - (b) The complainant and respondent have the right to be treated with respect, dignity, sensitivity and fairness throughout the entire process.
-They are both entitled to seek support from the University and to be informed about the process both before the process is initiated and throughout the process as it unfolds. - (c) Both parties have the right to participate in the process, or to refrain from participation.
-The failure to participate will not be used as evidence against either party, but also will not prevent the process from proceeding
+(a) The complainant and respondent have the right to a process that is fundamentally fair, and free of bias or prejudice.

+(b) The complainant and respondent have the right to be treated with respect, dignity, sensitivity and fairness throughout the entire process.
+They are both entitled to seek support from the University and to be informed about the process both before the process is initiated and throughout the process as it unfolds.

+(c) Both parties have the right to participate in the process, or to refrain from participation.12